 Lunchtimes are an important social focus of the day and good table manners are encouraged alongside healthy eating.
-Meals are cooked on site by our caterers, Absolutely Catering, and carefully planned to provide a balanced, healthy diet.
+Meals are cooked on site by our caterers, Palmer and Howell, and carefully planned to provide a balanced, healthy diet.
 All pupils are required to eat the school lunch and we do not permit packed lunches to be brought to school.
 We are able to cater for pupils with allergies, religious or other special dietary requirements and our chef is happy to work with parents to provide an appropriate menu for those children with specific needs.

 Cobham Free School follows the recommendations of the School Food Plan – an agreed plan originally published by the Department for Education in July 2013 that has the support of the Secretary of State for Education.
 The plan aims to significantly increase the number of children eating good food in schools, to determine the role of growing, cooking and eating proper food in schools and to improve children's academic performance and the health of the nation.

 Health and nutrition are an important part of the curriculum at Cobham Free School and pupils have the opportunity to grow their own produce in the school garden, as well as designing and preparing healthy meals in food technology lessons.